EugeneElkin/eef-api-instructions/README.md

         instructionParams.filterExpr = visit => visit.TouristId == id && visit.DateOfVisit.Year == year;
     }

-    // So, if we need to group our result we will call grouped instruction and group expression will be used if (grouped)
+    // So, if we need to group our result we will call grouped instruction and grouping expression will be used if (grouped)
     {
         var groupedVisits = await new ReceivingGroupedListInstruction<Visit, string>(this.context, instructionParams).Execute();